-- Includes all discussions with the U.S. Fish and Wildlife Service (FWS) or the National Marine Fisheries Service (NMFS), as appropriate. - Telephone discussions, meetings, written correspondence, etc. - Recipients work with FWS/NMFS to determine whether protected species or critical habitat "may be present" within project area, and if the project has the potential for adverse impact. - FWS/NMFS usually responds to consultation requests within 30 days - If no response within 30 days, the Recipient should telephone FWS/NMFS and notify NTIA. - If FWS or NMFS request a Formal ESA Section 7 Consultation, the Recipient should notify NTIA immediately. - Possible outcomes of Informal Consultation are: - i.
-No effect no further consultation required. - ii.
+- Includes all discussions with the U.S. Fish and Wildlife Service (FWS) or the National Marine Fisheries Service (NMFS), as appropriate. - Telephone discussions, meetings, written correspondence, etc. need to be documented in the EA. - Initiate ESA Section 7 consultation with FWS and NMFS. - NTIA initiates consultation with FWS and NMFS. - Recipients provide data and follow-up, as required, which may include evaluations of species and habitats present in the project area and determinations of potential for impacts for their review and concurrence. - Recipients need to keep NTIA informed regarding communications with FWS, and any issues that might come up during the consultation process. - Recipients must employ qualified biologists to evaluate available data to determine whether protected species or critical habitat may be present within the project area and make determinations of the project's potential for adverse impact that provide the basis for ESA Section 7 consultation with FWS/NMFS.

+Informal Consultation Process

+- If FWS does not respond within 3 months, NTIA will send a letter to FWS initiating direct informal consultation.
+NTIA will attach to this letter the biological resources section from Chapters 3 and 4 of the EA.
+These sections will need to be completed by the Recipient in order to issue the letter. - FWS/NMFS has 60 days (up to a maximum of 120 days) to provide a written statement. - Possible outcomes of Informal Consultation are: - No effect no further consultation required, however FWS concurrence is preferred. - ii.
 May affect but not likely to adversely affect requires FWS or NMFS concurrence of determination with possible mitigation. - iii.
-Likely to adversely affect requires a Biological Assessment (BA) and Formal Consultation. - ESA Section 7 BA development and Formal Consultation typically requires a 4-month period to complete
+Likely to adversely affect requires a Biological Assessment (BA) and Formal Consultation . - ESA Section 7 BA development and Formal Consultation typically requires a 4month period to complete.